BeStateless/RAMCloud/README.md

 As outlined in the `Known Unit Test Issues` section, there are some known issues with the unit tests.

-After RAMCloud has been built (via make-ramcloud), a full integration test may be run using this command in the dev-env container:
+After RAMCloud has been built (via make-ramcloud), a full standalone test suite may be run using this command (shown below) in the dev-env container.
+The tests are called "standalone" since the coordinators and servers are treated as standalone products, and interacted with via python test files acting as a RAMCloud client.

-    ./config/make-ramcloud-integration-test
+    ./config/make-ramcloud-standalone-test

-This will build a `ramcloud-test` Docker image from the build artifacts at `/src/RAMCloud/install`, then spin up a three-node ZooKeeper ensemble, three RAMCloud coordinators, and three RAMCloud servers.
+This will build a `ramcloud-test` Docker image from the build artifacts at `/src/RAMCloud/install`, then spin up a three-node ZooKeeper ensemble, 3 or 4 RAMCloud coordinators, and 3 or 4 RAMCloud servers.
 Once that infrastructure has been spun up, the python RAMCloud client is used to connect to the running RAMCloud cluster, create a RAMCloud table, write a value to the table, read that value back, and validate that it has the correct value.

-Because integration tests run slow.
-If you only wish to rerun one specific integration test (for example, test_zookeeper_read() within the class TestInfrastructure of file test_infrastructure.py), you can do so this way.
+Because standalone tests run slow.
+If you only wish to rerun one specific standalone test (for example, test_zookeeper_read() within the class TestInfrastructure of file test_infrastructure.py), you can do so this way.

-    python -m unittest test_infrastructure.TestInfrastructure.test_zookeeper_read
+    python3 -m unittest test_infrastructure.TestInfrastructure.test_zookeeper_read

-In addition, the comments of cluster_test_utils.py provides some suggestions to try in the Python interpreter (within the development environment container) for debugging if you run into trouble with the integration tests.
+In addition, the comments of cluster_test_utils.py provides some suggestions to try in the Python interpreter (within the development environment container) for debugging if you run into trouble with the standalone tests.

 To make changes to the RAMCloud code simply make changes to the code in the `./RAMCloud` directory on your host machine, and then run `./config/make-ramcloud` again on the the development environment bash shell.
-Once RAMCloud is rebuilt, you can run the unit and integration tests again to run the updated code.
+Once RAMCloud is rebuilt, you can run the unit and standalone tests again to run the updated code.

 # Obtaining the Patched Code